ibexa/documentation-user/docs/content_management/content_organization/classify_content.md

 ## Bookmarks

-You can bookmark any content item by clicking the star icon next to the Content name.
+You can bookmark any content item by clicking the star icon next to the content name.

 ![Bookmark icon](img/bookmark_icon.png)